thefilesareinthecomputer/agent-zero/README.md

 💻Web UI - chatbot app with live context window tracking 🗣️Voice chat - wake word detection, Whisper STT, macOS TTS - discuss a project idea with the agent while your hands are busy and turn rough ideas into clean documentation without touching your computer
-🔀Multi-model - 4B for chat, 26B for writing, 70B+ for reasoning, swap with a dropdown 📚Three-step KB retrieval - semantic search, document header trees with token costs per doc section, the agent loads only what it needs from the data catalog and manages its context window using a running “token budget” for its context window
+🔀Multi-model - 4B for chat, 26B for writing, 70B+ for reasoning, swap with a dropdown 📚Three-step KB retrieval - semantic search, heading trees with token costs, the agent loads only what it needs and manages its context window with a live token budget
-🧠Multi-layered memory - deduplication, contradiction detection, LLM-based novelty filtering for recall 📓Obsidian-compatible knowledge base the agent reads and writes, plus a sidecar read-only "canon" knowledge folder 🔐REST API with bearer token auth
+📸Snapshot capture - say “snapshot” or “save that” to save the agent's last response as a knowledge base file 🧠Multi-layered memory - deduplication, contradiction detection, LLM-based novelty filtering for recall 📓Obsidian-compatible knowledge base the agent reads and writes, plus a sidecar read-only "canon" knowledge folder 🔐REST API with bearer token auth